 RELATED: Have a five or six-year-old?
 Here are 30 Kindergarten activities to try!

 Why are classic math activities like this important?

-My rising Kindergartener will revisit this in Kindergarten.
+My rising Kindergartener will also revisit this in Kindergarten.

 Children using the Common Core will work on following agreed-upon rules for discussions.

-This classic Tic-Tac-Tac-Toe game will create an opportunity to take turns based on the agreed-upon rules and initiate conversation as players place game pieces on the board.
+This classic kindergarten Tic-Tac-Tac-Toe game will create an opportunity to take turns based on the agreed-upon rules and initiate conversation as players place game pieces on the board.
 It is a quick indoor game to play in between school and sports.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.